-These first roll-out areas have been chosen because they already have the capacity and facilities to meet local demand.
+These first roll-out areas have been chosen because they already have the physical capacity to meet local demand.

-From 2022, three-year-olds across the state will have access to at least five hours in a qualified kindergarten program led by a teacher.
+From 2022, three-year-olds across the rest of the state will have access to five hours in a kindergarten program led by a teacher.

-The hours will then increase up to the full 15-hour program by 2029.
+The hours will then progressively increase up to the full 15-hour program by 2029.